 You may love a dog like part of your family, but that doesn’t make its teeth any duller or its jaw strength any lower.

 Among children under age 4 who sustain dog bite injuries, 47 percent were bitten by their own family’s dog, usually in the family home, DogsBite.org reported.

-Dog bites at work are a common problem, particularly among delivery workers.
+Particularly among delivery workers, dog bites at work are a common problem.